vantage-org/vantage/README.md

 ## Contributing

 Please!
 Please do!
 Fork and PR to your heart's content. `vantage` was built very slowly in my spare time.
-Mostly as an exercise to learn Docker and fish-shell.
 I'm sure there are lots of bugs and lots of silly bits of code.

 If you can't contribute directly then please open an issue.
 Feature requests, bug reports, all kinds of things are welcome.